AUTOMATIC DRIVING LESSONS

 New DRIVING TEST NERVES PRO

 I'm pleased to be able to offer access to Driving Test Nerves Pro online course.
 It teaches highly effective ways to control emotions and reduce anxiety surrounding the practical driving test.
-Free to all our customers.
+Free to all customers.

 Is it easier to learn to drive an automatic car?

 Yes, it is much more straightforward.
-Learning to drive without having to think about gear shifting is simpler and can result in a much less stressful experience.
+Learning to drive without having to think about gear shifting is simpler and can result in a less tiring and much less stressful experience.
 As a consequence, it's easier to focus your attention on what is happening around the car, for example using mirrors and watching out for hazards on the road.

 Can you stall an automatic car?